 Download course specification:

 The Adult Nursing degree is taught by academics who are experienced in their field of practice and education.
 Many are also leading researchers, directly influencing today’s practice; this means that you will study the most up-to-date curriculum and practices, directly from those informing the nursing profession.

-You will learn through lectures; seminar groups; laboratory practicals; practice experience; simulated practice; facilitated group work and enquiry-based learning opportunities with access to online course materials, resources, interactive activities and assessment and communication tools.
+On this BSc Adult Nursing degree, you will learn through lectures; seminar groups; laboratory practicals; practice experience; simulated practice; facilitated group work and enquiry-based learning opportunities with access to online course materials, resources, interactive activities and assessment and communication tools.
 The Clinical Skills Online (CSO) resource provides step-by-step video demonstrations on clinical skills.

 Simulated practice will enable you to practise your skills in a safe environment in preparation in transferring these skills to a 'real life' setting.

-You will be assessed using a variety of methods, depending on module choices:
+On this BSc Adult Nursing degree, you will be assessed using a variety of methods, depending on module choices: